VictorAugDB/Intergalactic-Federation/README.md

   * Beekeeper, or another database manager (Optional, only if you need to see the data and application reports) [Beekeeper](https://www.beekeeperstudio.io/)

 ### Run correct commands in sequence in the terminal
-OBS: it is necessary to wait for the previous one to finish executing
+OBS: it is necessary to wait for the previous one to finish executing (Run the last command when the application is running)
 ```shell
   yarn